StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_04_group_3_report.md

 This shows that guests are generally very satisfied across listings.

 &ensp; **b.
 Examine the distribution of cleanliness_rating.**

 ![img.png](../additional_material/img3.png)
 ![img.png](../additional_material/img4.png)

 Analysis: The cleanliness ratings are extremely high and consistent across listings.
     Most listings score 9 or 10, showing that hosts maintain a very high standard of cleanliness.
     Also, there is no major variation, indicating that cleanliness is uniformly excellent across the dataset.

 **6. How does person_capacity vary across listings?
 What is the most common capacity of listings?**

 ![img.png](../additional_material/img5.png)

-The majority of AirBnb listings in the dataset are designed for 2 to 4 guests, with 2-person listings being the most common.
+Analysis: The majority of AirBnb listings in the dataset are designed for 2 to 4 guests, with 2-person listings being the most common.
 Listings for larger groups of 5 or 6 people are relatively rare.
 This suggests that the market is skewed toward small to medium-sized groups, likely reflecting typical traveler demand.

-**7. Plot the distribution of price (former realSum) for both weekday and weekend offers** \
+**7. Plot the distribution of price (former realSum) for both weekday and weekend offers**

-&ensp; **a. check normality, skewness, modality** \
+&ensp; **a. check normality, skewness, modality**

 ![img.png](../additional_material/img6.png)
 ![img.png](../additional_material/img7.png)

 Analysis: The distribution of Airbnb prices for both weekdays and weekends is highly right-skewed, with skewness values of 24.1 for weekdays and 16.6 for weekends.
 Both distributions have extremely high kurtosis (939 for weekdays, 566 for weekends), indicating heavy tails and